Wanhua Yantai Zero-Carbon Community — Pultruded GFRP-PU Passive House Windows at Production Scale

 Our Solution

-F1 Composite Co., Ltd, manufactured at our Yancheng manufacturing facility (Chongqing FengDu New Material Co., Ltd.), supplied pultruded glass-fiber-reinforced polyurethane (GFRP-PU) window-frame profiles for the 13,657 m² employee-dormitory portion of the project.
+Chongqing F1 Composites Co., Ltd., with profiles pultruded at the Yancheng facility of its manufacturing partner Chongqing FengDu New Material Co., Ltd., supplied pultruded glass-fiber-reinforced polyurethane (GFRP-PU) window-frame profiles for the 13,657 m² employee-dormitory portion of the project.
 The profile package combined three F1 Composite fenestration series: 65-series inward-opening casement and tilt-and-turn for the smaller dormitory window openings, 90-series sliding for the larger balcony openings, and matching facade-frame sections at the stair-tower curtain-wall apertures.
 The pultruded frames were paired with a five-pane insulating glass unit — 5 mm single-silver Low-E plus 16 mm argon plus 5 mm single-silver Low-E plus 16 mm argon plus 5 mm Low-E — to achieve a verified whole-window U-value of 0.99 W/m²·K, comfortably inside the project's 1.0 W/m²·K specification.
 Critically, the GFRP-PU pultruded frame eliminates the metallic thermal break entirely.
 Where an aluminum-with-thermal-break frame must interrupt heat flow through polyamide thermal-break inserts that age, creep under cyclic loading, and ultimately delaminate at the metal-polymer interface, the GFRP-PU frame is a single continuous material with intrinsic thermal conductivity around 0.3 W/m·K — roughly five hundred times less conductive than aluminum across the frame depth, with no joint, no insert, and no aging interface.
 The pultruded-profile chemistry uses Wanhua polyurethane resin, closing the supply loop: the same Wanhua chemistry that produced the project's polyurethane sandwich wall insulation also supplied the resin matrix for the GFRP-PU window frames.
 Profiles were factory-finished in matched dark frame color with co-extruded EPDM gasket channels and reinforced corner joints, then delivered to site in modular palletised units for direct installation onto pre-set bracketry.
 Production scheduling tracked against eight months of overlapping site civil works to keep the fenestration installation on project critical path without lifting-equipment surges.

 Results